MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-BOMs.md

 An assembly BOM is the master data that defines which component items go into an assembled end item and which resources are used to assemble the assembly item.
 When you enter an assembly item and a quantity in the header of a new assembly order, then the assembly order lines are automatically filled according to the assembly BOM with one assembly order line per component or resource.
 For more information, see [Assembly Management](assembly-assemble-items.md).

+Assembly BOMs are described in this topic.

 You use production orders for making end items from components in a complex process that requires a production routing and work or machine centers, which represent production capacities.
 For example, a production process could be to cut steel plates in one operation, weld them in the next operation, and paint the end item in the last operation.
-For more information, see Released Production Order.
+For more information, see [Manufacturing](production-production.md).

 A production BOM is the master data that defines a production item and the components that go into it. for assembly items, the production BOM must be certified and assigned to the production item before it can be used in a production order.
 When you enter the production item on a production order line, either manually or by refreshing the order, then the production BOM content becomes the production order components.
-For more information, see [Production](FullExperience/Production/production-production.md).
+For more information, see [How to: Create Production BOMs](production-how-to-create-production-boms.md).

 The concept of resources in production is much more advanced than in assembly management.
 Work centers and machine centers function as resources, and production steps are represented by operations that are assigned to resources in production routings.
 For more information, see [How to: Create Routings](production-how-to-create-routings.md).